 Another reason that renters choose not to purchase renter’s insurance is that they think they don’t own anything of value.
 However, almost everyone’s personal belongings are worth more than they think.
 Plus, renter’s insurance is about more than just protecting your property.
 You’re covered if guests are injured, their belongings get damaged while on your property, or you incur expenses in the case your apartment becomes uninhabitable due to a disaster.

-Before signing a lease on any rental property make sure you speak with the renter’s insurance agents at JMG Insurance Agency to learn more about what coverage you may need.
+Before signing a lease on any rental property make sure you speak with the personal insurance agents at JMG Insurance Agency to learn more about what coverage you may need.
 The JMG Insurance Agency offers a variety of renter’s insurance policies to fit your needs and your budget.
 Reach out to JMG Insurance Agency today to learn more about the various types of insurance coverage they can provide you.